The box midfield: football tactics explained

 Trent Alexander-Arnold has been used as an inverted full-back, forming a box midfield (Image credit: Andrew Powell/Liverpool FC via Getty Images)

 Numerical superiority is the big advantage of a box midfield – but the very structure of the box itself is key to the success of this formation.
 A double-pivot in midfield offers good coverage of central areas of the pitch, with either defensive midfielder able to react if the team lose the ball and are stuck in transition.
-Often, Guardiola will push a defender alongside No.6 Rodri to give more stability to this area of the pitch, forming a buildup shape of three defenders in the first line, with two ahead.
+Often, Guardiola will push a defender alongside his no.6, Rodri, to give more defensive stability to this area of the pitch, forming a buildup shape of three defenders in the first line, with two ahead.

-The two more advanced attackers are therefore positioned between the lines, able to create and attack the box – and in a 3-2-2-3 shape in possession, these players will often be members of a front five.
+The two more advanced attackers are therefore positioned in the halfspaces, able to create and attack the box – and in a 3-2-2-3 shape in possession, these players will often be members of a front five.
 That means that coaches like Guardiola and Arteta can attack five channels of the pitch, often against back fours, creating more numerical superiority.

 With every tactical advantage comes a compromise elsewhere, however.
 For a start, the players who form your box midfield have to be mobile enough and competent out of possession, while the passing angles of the defensive midfielders within the box are often limited to either conservative moves backwards or extremely vertical balls forward to the attacking midfielders of the box.
 Where classic Pep midfields used to provide 60º angles in all directions, a box has a much wider angle of 90º, meaning that players have to be technically proficient on the ball, with little angle bias when in possession.